BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/catch()/NullRefError.md

 </td><td><picture><img alt="&nbsp; Yin&Yang under null sign" src="../../../../../_rsc/_img/signs/YinYangNull.png" /></picture></picture></td><td>

-- Statistics<sup></sup> (and private experience) put `NullReference` in the top places.
+- Statistics (and private experience) put `NullReference` in the top places.<sup>🧮</sup>
 - Many of these errors are difficult to trace, reproduce, and debug.
 - Those not regular and critical may stay for years with the lowest priority for investigation.

-Time and size populate projects' closets with ghost `NullReference` errors &thinsp;&mdash;&thinsp; the syndrome of the design decadence, which often gets symptomatic treatment.
+Time and size populate projects' closets with ghost `NullReference` errors &thinsp;&ndash;&thinsp; the syndrome of the design decadence, which often gets symptomatic treatment.

-When the number of software installations is significant, providers continuously collect reports on errors that crash their products, get handled, or run undercover (unnoticed).
+<sup>🧮</sup>&nbsp;<sub>When the number of software installations is significant, providers continuously collect reports on errors that crash their products, get handled, or run undercover (unnoticed).</sub>

 </td></tr></table>